 The engine air cleaner is equipped with a replaceable, high-density, paper element.
-Refer to Figure 51 for air cleaner maintenance procedures.
+Refer to Figure 50 (Honda) and Figure 51 (Robin-Subaru) for air cleaner maintenance.

-Figure 51.
-Air Cleaner Maintenance
+Figure 50.
+Air Cleaner Maintenance (Honda)

-- 1. Remove the air cleaner cover and foam filter element. - To remove dirt, tap the paper filter element several times on a hard surface, or blow compressed air [not exceeding 30 psi (207 kPa, 2.1 kgf/cm2)] through the filter element from the inside out.
+- 1. Remove the air cleaner cover and foam filter element. - To remove dirt, tap the paper filter element several times on a hard surface or blow compressed air not exceeding 30 psi (207 kPa, 2.1 kgf/cm2) through the filter element from the inside out.
 NEVER brush off dirt.
 Brushing will force dirt into the fibers.
-Replace the paper filter element if it is excessively dirty.
+Replace the paper filter element if it is excessively dirty. - 3.
+Clean the foam element in warm, soapy water or a nonflammable solvent.
+Rinse and dry thoroughly.
+Dip the element in clean engine oil and completely squeeze out the excess oil from the element before reinstalling.